cmgoffena13/DE-Capstone-Portfolio-2/README.md

 It was a pretty simple transition from the docker-compose to the cloud.
 Here were a couple of things that needed addressed:
 - Exposing the right ports for the EC2 server to produce the kafka messages appropriately and have the flink job insert back into InfluxDB
+- Becoming familiar with the Confluent UI

+### Kafka InfluxDB Connector
+I found that Kafka had an InfluxDB connector when messing with Confluent.
+I ended up pivoting away from Flink due to the simplicity of Kafka Connect.
+This required some restructing of the message in the kafka topics, but was well worth it to simplify the process.

+### Confluent Lineage

 ## Thoughts
 One aspect of this project that I would do differently is try and separate the flink processing from the website and move it all into its own folder to separate dependencies.
 I would also split up the flink job into multiple jobs.
 That way the producers and consumers are separated and can scale as needed.

 Some more modifications I would make if I had the time:
 - Physically store the watermark/timestamp for the Guardian API to prevent duplicate data upon shutdown mid-day
 - I would create an iceberg table to store the appends of the stream separately.
-The historical data could be very valuable since InfluxDB trims the data past 48 hours
+The historical data could be very valuable since InfluxDB trims the data past 48 hours.
+Probably use S3, create the table using pyiceberg, then a simple flink query could do append.
 - Find a scalable way to setup alerts in Grafana to trigger if some stock prices go above or below a certain point
 - Work on observability around the pipeline due to so many failure points
 - Look into the Guardian Blogs and see how to filter them out.
 Looks the publication date is really the update date.